NyKepler/CerCNsig/README.md

 The default setting in the'fit_absolute_copy_number' function is listed below and unlike the original ACE penalty or penploidy.
-My guess is that they have validated those parameters on their OC cell lines, PDX models and large HGSOC patient cohort.
-In order to make a fair comparison, I process the HGSOC tumor segment data in 100kb from QDNAseq with some modifications on max/min ploidy and min cellularity to keep it similar to the ACE squaremodel version 1.
+My guess is that they have validated those parameters on their OC cell lines, PDX models and large HGSC patient cohort.
+In order to make a fair comparison, I process the HGSC tumor segment data in 100kb from QDNAseq with some modifications on max/min ploidy and min cellularity to keep it similar to the ACE squaremodel version 1.
 The distance method is kept as default MAD as well.
 Additional model adjusting was done on pat_48, pat_81 and